Together they stand against the dark,

 -From the Lay of Aravel and Tidron

-Tidron is the god of night, killing undead, hunters (not of beasts), paladins, artists, self sacrifice, and the moon.
+Tidron is the god of night, killing undead, hunters (not of beasts), paladins, artists, the sea, self sacrifice, and the moon.

-Titles: The Eternal, The Lost, The Argent Guardian, The Father of Owls, Muse-Seeker, Watcher in the Darkness, He Who Will Fall, Father of the Moon Elves, Silverbow, Everwounded
+Titles: The Eternal, The Lost, The Argent Guardian, The Father of Owls, Muse-Seeker, Watcher in the Darkness, He Who Will Fall, Silverbow, Everwounded

 Holy Animal: Owls as they are the watchers and silent hunters of the night.